maxah/SAC-Tools/README.md

 - Finding obsolete translations in the documentation pages for each language
 - Finding pages with incomplete content or definition
 - Search for pages with incomplete translation in the selected language
+- Displaying the date and time of changes made to translations into the selected language and the name of the editor for each file

 Installation:
 -----------------